yazi-rs/yazi-rs.github.io/docs/installation.md

 This is **the ONLY way we recommend**.
 We do not recommend install `file` via Scoop or Chocolatey, since they cannot handle Unicode filenames (such as `oliver-sjöström.jpg`) properly and lack some required parameters.

+Most users already have Git installed, and Yazi is also hosted via Git, so this usually isn't an issue.
+But if you really don't have/want to install it, the [`mime-ext.yazi`](https://github.com/yazi-rs/plugins/tree/main/mime-ext.yazi) plugin can help, which use a extension database instead of relying on the `file(1)` binary.

 ### Installation

 You can download the latest official binaries from [GitHub Releases](https://github.com/sxyazi/yazi/releases), or install Yazi with [Scoop](https://scoop.sh/):